Lamp Post Bins have been/are secured from local councillors as they are affordable (under £50) and help to encourage positive behaviours.

 2x lamp post bins sited in Fairfax Car Park at the back of the car park and at the side rather than just on the street

-1 x at Butterstile Lane entrance to Drinkwater Park
+1 x Butterstile Lane entrance to Drinkwater Park

-1 x Where Greengate Lane and Warwick Street meet - small green patch
+1 x where Greengate Lane and Warwick Street meet on a small green patch

-1 x on Highfield Road - near Our Lady of Grace Primary School
+1 x Highfield Road, near Our Lady of Grace Primary School

-1 x on Kersal Road at the Manchester-bound bus stop close to Chapel Road
+1 x Kersal Road at the Manchester-bound bus stop close to Chapel Road

-1 x on Kingswood Rd by the post office, or around the corner on the approach to KFC.
+1 x Kingswood Rd by the post office

-1 x on Rectory Lane by the fence opposite St.Mary’s CP school.
+1 x Rectory Lane by the fence opposite St.Mary’s CP school

 1 x Gardner Mount off Gardner Road

-1 x Clough but this was then re-located onto Heyes Road, on path leading to Metro station.
+1 x Clough but this was then re-located onto Heys Road, on the path leading to Metro station

-1 x Bailey Street, around where it meets Heaton Street
+1 x Bailey Street, near where it meets Heaton Street

 1 x Bury Old Road at bus stop opposite tram stop and in front of shops